Piotr Czech

-Piotr Czech (/ˈpiːtər ˈtʃɛk/ PEE-tər-_-CHEK, /pl/; born August 17, 1986) is a former American football placekicker.
+Piotr Czech (/ˈpiːtər ˈtʃɛk/ PEE-tər-_-CHEK, /pl/; born August 17, 1986) is a Polish former American football placekicker.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2008.
 He played college football at Wagner College.

 Czech was raised in Keyport, New Jersey and played high school football at Keyport High School.

 Czech was also a member of the Pittsburgh Steelers and New York Sentinels.